-2 Coordinate Systems and Transformations
+3 Coordinate Systems and Transformations

 Before the concepts are considered in detail, a few mathematical concepts must be defined.
 That is, coordinates, coordinate system, and transformation between coordinate system.

-It is assumed that the reader is familiar with concepts like Cartesian coordinate systems and matrix operations.
+On the following pages, it is assumed that the reader is familiar with concepts like Cartesian coordinate systems and matrix operations.

-2.1 Coordinates
+3.1 Coordinates